nehakhemani/portfolio-analyzer/data_migration_medium_article_telecom_final.md

 Remember that 48-hour stretch I mentioned at the beginning?
 We made it.
 Every single revenue transaction migrated.
 No data loss.
 No corruption.
 The team that pulled it off—they became legends in our organization.

 But here's what nobody talks about: Two team members ended up in the hospital from exhaustion.
-One resigned a month later, burnt out beyond recovery.
-Another developed chronic insomnia that took years to overcome.
+One resigned a month later, burnt out beyond recovery.Many left the data migration field forever.

 The migration was technically successful.
 We saved the company millions in potential downtime.
 But the human cost?
 That's the part that keeps me up at night.
 That's why I now fight for realistic migration windows, for proper team rotation, for recognizing that behind every successful migration are human beings pushing themselves beyond reasonable limits.